 SECEN identifies barriers to growth and implements practical and scalable initiatives to overcome barriers to growth by aligning the efforts of businesses, education providers, strategic organisations and local authorities to ensure that SECEN will lead one of Europe’s most diverse, integrated and productive creative regions.

-SECEN has developed a vision for this sector within the SELEP area - Towards A National Prospectus For The Creative Economy In the South East.
+SECEN has developed a vision for this sector within the SELEP area:

 With space at such a premium and living costs so high and with advances in digital connectivity and the gig economy there is a question over whether the next generation of creative talent needs to be based in London.